Environmental Management A priority for people and our business

 To achieve our ambitious environmental goals, we are making improvements in our policies, practices, processes and decision-making.
 We are also forming partnerships—with our brands, cut and sew vendors, textile mills and laundries, industry initiatives, civil society organizations and governments—to make a larger impact.

-We believe that the health of our environment depends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
-If we can achieve our goals, we’ll make a much more meaningful difference.
-And if other companies set bigger reduction targets as well, the collective impact could be very tangible.
-The need for people everywhere to work together to create a healthy environment is not up for debate, nor is it optional—for any of us.
+We believe that the health of our planetdepends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
+The need for people everywhere to work together to create a healthy planet is not up for debate, nor is it optional—for any of us.
 We feel an urgency to act to protect the resources that we all share and depend on to create a better future.

 Creating solutions for Women + Water: Our water strategy is focused on the intersection between our industry’s significant use of water and the basic right people have to clean, safe water.
 Our supply chain connects us to many of these women and their communities, giving us an opportunity to help improve their access to water and help them manage water issues.
 We support women and communities through our P.A.C.E. program, which includes a water-focused curriculum, and through partnerships, with groups such as USAID, to address systemic challenges such as access to clean, safe water.

 Improving manufacturing at mills and laundries: The processes behind making a piece of clothing affect both the environment and people in the surrounding communities.
 Traditional fabric mills use a great deal of water and chemicals, and wastewater must be treated to protect ecosystems and nearby communities.
 Laundries also require a great deal of water and pose pollution risks.
 We are working with fabric mills and laundries to improve practices, and we are pursuing partnerships across our supply chain to reduce water and chemicals use.

-Together with our suppliers, we aim to reduce water use in manufacturing by 10 billion liters by the end of 2020.
+Together with our suppliers, we achieved our 2020 goal to reduce water use in manufacturing by 10 billion liters.